Let’s meet and share the best of European school leadership practice, together

 The year 2012-2013 will be an exciting one for ESHA, with new activities, opportunities and products.
 At the ESHA biennial Conference in Edinburgh, from October 28th through 30th, we will discuss and explore in greater detail the development of position papers on several themes related to school leadership.
 So I ask you ‘Have you signed in yet?’
 If not… Please go to the website www.esha2012scotland.com and sign up.
 For each 100th delegate who books a place a free place will be offered.
 The overall co-ordination of the project is part-funded by the EC’ s Partnership Grant

+The ESHA Biennial Conference will be organized in Dubrovnik, Croatia from October 26 to October 29th 2014.
+The conference aims at bringing school leadership together.
 Consumer Education web site launched: Consumer Education is concerned with teaching people the skills, attitudes and knowledge required for living in a consumer society.
-More informatuion can be found here .
+More information can be found here .

 The LLWings project: On March the 18th, LLWings is organising a seminar aiming at the lauch of a European Teacher Qualification for lifelong learning.
 More information can be found here .